Why Is Race A Social Construction

 The most compelling evidence that race is a social construction lies in the lack of biological support for distinct racial categories.
 Advances in genetics and anthropology have consistently demonstrated that there is no scientific basis for dividing humans into discrete races.

 • Genetic Variation: Studies of the human genome have revealed that genetic variation is continuous and clinal, meaning that it changes gradually across geographic regions.
 There are no sharp genetic boundaries that correspond to racial categories.
 Most genetic variation (85-90%) exists within so-called racial groups, rather than between them.
-This means that individuals within the same racial group can be genetically more different from each other than individuals from different racial groups.
+What this tells us is individuals within the same racial group can be genetically more different from each other than individuals from different racial groups.

 • Lack of Concordance: Traits commonly associated with race, such as skin color, hair texture, and facial features, are determined by a relatively small number of genes.
 These traits do not correlate strongly with other genetic traits.
-In other words, knowing someone's skin color does not tell you anything about their intelligence, athletic ability, or susceptibility to disease.
+In plain terms, knowing someone's skin color does not tell you anything about their intelligence, athletic ability, or susceptibility to disease.

 Historical and Social Construction of Race